hibbitts-design/docsify-open-publishing-starter-kit/README.md

 3. Go to **Settings** of your newly created repository, tap on the **GitHub Pages** tab, choose **main branch/docs folder** and finally tap the **Save** button (see more details in the [Docsify documentation](https://docsify.js.org/#/deploy?id=github-pages))
 4. And you're done! (view your new site using the provided URL right below your **GitHub Pages** section - it can take up to 20 minutes for your site to be initially available)

-📝 "Edit the Page on GitHub" Link Setup
----

-1. Edit the file `index.html` in your repository
-2. Find the sample GitHub repository URL `https://github.com/hibbitts-design/docsify-open-publishing-starter-kit/tree/master/docs/` and replace it with your own repository URL, for example `https://github.com/YourGitHubUsername/Docsify/blob/master/docs/`
-3. Commit your changes.

 💻 Editing your Docsify Site Locally
 ---